-India is known for its diversity; the country is defined by an amalgamation of various cultures, traditions, and lifestyles.
+India is famous for its diversity; the country is famous for an amalgamation of various cultures, traditions, and lifestyles.
 In addition, this country’s food is as varied as its climate, vegetation, and wildlife.
 Also, history and climate influence every region’s cuisine.
 This results in a diverse range of delicacies available throughout the country.
 Indians, on the other hand, have a penchant for tabbing.
-So many lifelong friendships are formed over a cup of tea and a plate of hot and crunchy pakoras, and what better way to bond with your closest friends than over delicious food?
+So many lifelong friendships are formed over a cup of tea and a plate of hot and crunchy pakoras.
+And what better way to bond with your closest friends than over delicious food?

 Indian and North Indian food

 India is famous for many of its attributions, despite its diverse population and cultural ethnicity.
 However, it was once known for the spices it supplied, and it still appears to live up to the name!
 North India is one of those places where you can’t stop eating everything from roadside snacks to main course dishes.

 North Indian cuisine is distinct from other Indian regional cuisines since it originates in the northern states of India.

 Hinduism and Jainism influence the food in northern India heavily.
 The majority of people are vegetarians.
 Despite the fact that Hindus are mostly vegetarians, the Mughal reign in the sixteenth and seventeenth centuries altered Indian cuisine.